When we get a boo-boo, we reach for a trusted antibiotic ointment, like Neosporin. But what about Fido? Can you put Neosporin on a dog too?

 In addition to the antibiotics posing an issue, non-active ingredients like white petroleum that give the ointment its lotion-like texture can also contribute to tummy woes.

 Knowing the risks, it’s time to consider if Neosporin is the best option for your dog’s wound and infection care.
-Neosporin is fine in a pinch but considers stocking your pet's first aid kit with something made for pets, or at least something that has fewer risks.
+Neosporin on dogs is fine in a pinch but considers stocking your pet's first aid kit with something made for pets, or at least something that has fewer risks.

 Pet-Safe Wound Care